muratk5n/thirdwave/en/README.md

 ---

 Makes sense..
-Omicron will overwhelm the system otherwise; less deadly but spread faster, T&T is a bad match for that.
+Omicron will overwhelm the system otherwise; less deadly but spreads faster, T&T is a bad match for that.

 "The [AU] New South Wales government’s Covid contact-tracing system has been all but abandoned, with efforts now focused only on those in